UWaterloo-Formula-Electric/firmware/README.md

     - Open a terminal and run `wsl`
     - `docker --version` -> should return a version (e.g., `Docker version 26.1.1, build 4cf5afa`)
     - `docker run hello-world` -> if you see `Hello from Docker!`, everything is good so far!
-3. __IMPORTANT NOTE__: if you want to flash a board, you need to connect the ST-Link to your computer -> attach it to WSL -> then build the container.
+3. __IMPORTANT NOTE__: if you want to flash a board inside your container, you need to connect the ST-Link to your computer -> attach it to WSL -> then build the container.
     - To attach the ST-Link to WSL:
     ```
     usbipd list